frymanofer/ReactNative_WakeWordDetection/README.md

 ## About this project

-This is a **"wake word"** package for Python.
+This is a **"wake word"** package for React Native.
 A wake word is a keyword that activates your device, like "Hey Siri" or "OK Google".

 It also provide **Speech to Intent**. **Speech to Intent** refers to the ability to recognize a spoken word or phrase and directly associate it with a specific action or operation within an application.
 Unlike a **"wake word"**, which typically serves to activate or wake up the application,